Manual/Foundations/Flat-Bed Drippers

 Understanding Flat-Bed Geometry

 Flat-bed drippers feature a horizontal bottom surface with multiple drainage holes.
-This creates a uniform coffee bed depth, meaning every particle has approximately the same distance to travel.
+This creates a uniform coffee bed depth, meaning every particle has approximately the same distance to travel.1 Unlike conical drippers where top-of-bed particles have 2-3x longer path length than bottom particles, flat beds eliminate this geometric gradient entirely.

 ━ Equal depth across bed = even extraction